apache/shardingsphere/document/en/content/07-sharding-proxy/01-usage.md

 ## Notices

 1. The default port of Sharding-Proxy is 3307, and can be changed by passing the port parameter to the startup script, e.g. bin/start.sh 3308.
-2. There is only one logical data source in Sharding-Proxy, named `sharding-db`.
+2. There is only one logical data source in Sharding-Proxy, named `sharding_db`.
 3. Currently, Sharding-Proxy does not support authorization, therefore you can login with any username and password at startup.